 Despite the long, hot, sunny days, the boys of summer at the Emery Recreation Center have been forced off the baseball diamond.

-The recreation center's baseball field is littered with rocks, glass and leftover construction debris, ground down.
+The recreation center's field is littered with rocks, glass and leftover construction debris, ground down.
 Grass, not dirt, covers the diamond.
 The pitcher's mound is gone, flattened.
-And the chain-link backstop is broken, threatening to topple over onto home plate any minute.
+And the chain-link backstop is broken, threatening to topple over onto home plate.

 "How you going to play baseball here?" asked Nathaniel Catlett, a volunteer coach, as he picked up rocks.
 "You got a field that's been here 50 years, and when they built the new facility they said, 'Forget about it.' "